m9sweeper/m9sweeper/dash/backend/scripts/README.md

     And then run:

-    `./auto-setup.sh`
-2. This will eventually prompt you to enter the URL for m9sweeper.
-If this is a remote instance, please enter in the full url (e.g https://M9SWEEPER.example.com).
-    If this is a local instance, just press enter.
-3. Then, you will be prompted to enter the cluster ID that is reflected in M9sweeper.
-The default is set to "1"
+    `./auto-setup.sh -n NAMESPACE -u M9SWEEPER URL -c CLUSTERID`
-4. Setup will continue, and if there are no errors the proxy will be up and running.
+2. Setup will continue, and if there are no errors the proxy will be up and running.
+## NOTE:
+* You can run the command as ./auto-setup.sh without the options for a default installation.
+* You can run ./auto-setup.sh -h for a breif help line.
+* -n should be the same namespace m9sweeper is installed into.
+The default is m9sweeper-system
+* -u takes the BASE URL that the reverse proxy should direct to (e.g Example: https://m9sweeper.yourdomain.com) the default is for a local cluster install at http://m9sweeper-dash.m9sweeper-system.svc.cluster.local:3000
+* -c this is the clusterID of your cluster.
+The default is 1